toolbarthomas/harbor/README.md

 # Harbor

 Harbor is an asset builder that fits within the theme architecture of [Drupal](https://drupal.org/) 8+ setups.
-It can be used to easily create a [Drupal](https://drupal.org/) compatible theme without the need to install the actual CMS.
+It can create [Drupal](https://drupal.org/) compatible themes without the need to install the actual CMS.
-With the help of [Storybook](https://storybookjs.org/) it can generate the Twig templates that Drupal uses for it's templating system.
+With the help of [Storybook](https://storybookjs.org/) it can generate the Twig templates that are used by Drupal themes.

-The assets are processed on a very basic level, sass files can be compiled with the included `Sasscompiler` and Babel will transform the defined javascript files to enable JS compatibility for older browsers.
+The assets are processed on a very basic level, stylesheets files can be compiled with the included compiler and Babel will transform the defined javascript files to enable JS compatibility for older browsers.

 It does not care about any frameworks and you can include additional plugins for the configured workers.

 ## Setup